grzesiek-galezowski/tdd-ebook/manuscript/220_Designing_for_composabiity_interfaces.md

 }
 ~~~

 However, the administrative API handling is done by a different code than the client-side API handling.
 Thus, the administrative part has no use of the knowledge about listing employees and vice-versa - the client-side one has no interest in making administrative changes.
-We can use this knowledge to separate our interface into two:
+We can use this knowledge to split our interface into two:

 {lang="csharp"}
 ~~~